Traditional Korean medicine: History

 The Japanese took control of Korea, which made the Korean traditional medicine fall on difficult times.
 Colonial rule of the Japanese started since 1910.
 The continuance of developing Korean medicine was suspended for 40 years due to the Japanese rule.
 Academic research of this medicine was suspended as well.
-The suppression lasted until 1945.
-Korea was freed from the Japanese rule at this time.
+The suppression lasted until 1945, when Korea was freed from the Japanese rule.
 In 1951, the enactment of the National Medical Treatment Law established an organized framework for skillful practitioners who use the medicine that has been traditionally developed to treat patients.
 Koreans and their government supported this medicine.
 In 1970s, Korean traditional medicine including acupuncture was generally acknowledged by healthcare clinics because of its value.

-A study focused on the examination of traditional Korean medicine during the Covid pandemic has concluded that "traditional Korean medicine homecare services could function as a viable alternative for continued medical care disrupted during the coronavirus disease 19 pandemic."